Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Infinite population analysis

 \subsection{Equations and equilibria}

 Using the general framework \eqref{eq: general replicator dynamics}, the replicator dynamics that describes the evolution of the frequencies $x,y,z,w$ of the strategies $AllA$, $AllN$, $TFT$, $TUA$ of the users and the frequency $\alpha$ of cooperative creators is given by where $(x_0,y_0,z_0,w_0)\in [0,1]^4$ is the initial data.
+The fitnesses have been calculated in Section \ref{subsection:finitepopulation}.